rtud2/Unique-Component-Analysis/README.md

 # Unique Component Analysis (UCA)

 A technique to carry out contrastive Principal Component Analysis with multiple backgrounds based on Lagrange Multipliers.
-UCA can be used with multiple background data to remove known variation from multiple sources and implemented to handle high-dimensional data.
+UCA can be used with multiple background data to remove known variation from multiple sources.
+UCA is implemented in both the traditional manner with covariance matrices (`method = cov`) and the high-dimensional data by operating directly on the data matrix (`method = data`).
+UCA does not require choosing the tuning parameter.

 ##  Download
 You may compile directly from source via command line or shell, using the UCA folder with `R CMD build UCA`.
 Note, The package depends on `Rcpp`, `RcppArmadillo`, and `RSpectra`, so you will need those installed before you can compile.